ysowti/Data-Analysis-Portfolio_Yahya/README.md

 # Data-Analysis-Portfolio_Yahya

+# Data Analysis Projects

-Data Project 1: Stock Market Analysis
+Data Analysis Project 1: Stock Market Analysis

 In this portfolio project I look at data from the stock market, particularly some technology stocks.
 I use pandas to get stock information, visualize different aspects of it, and finally look at a few ways of analyzing the risk of a stock, based on its previous performance history.
 I also predict future stock prices through a Monte Carlo method!
 I am answering the following questions along the way: